Nathan Luscombe

-Nathan John Luscombe (born 6 November 1989) is a former English footballer who played as a winger.
+Nathan John Luscombe (born 6 November 1989) is an English former footballer who played as a winger.

 Career

 Born in Gateshead, Tyne and Wear, Luscombe progressed through the Sunderland youth system and signed a professional contract on 1 July 2008.
 He made his first team debut on 4 February 2009 in an FA Cup fourth round tie against Blackburn Rovers, aged 19.
 He had a trial with Conference National club York City in November 2010, playing in a reserve team game against the Middlesbrough academy.
 He was amongst eight players to be released by Sunderland on 7 April 2011 and on 15 April he agreed to sign for League One side Hartlepool United on 1 July.

 Luscombe came under scrutiny upon joining Hartlepool in 2011 after an image taken of the winger in pre-season training of the winger appearing overweight, after this Luscombe admitted that he was "embarrassed" by the image stating "I've always said I was ashamed when I came back.
 I was embarrassed to see a photo in one of the papers and I could have been a sumo wrestler, I was that big.
 It wasn't the fact I couldn't run, but it took me longer to get in shape where I could be at my best" and vowed to continue to lose weight with doing extra work in training.

 He scored his first career goal in a 2–0 home win for Hartlepool against Exeter in September 2011.
 He made 13 league appearances at the end of his first season with Hartlepool.

 Luscombe was excluded from Hartlepool's 2012 pre-season tour of Holland due to him returning to training overweight which left boss Neale Cooper "raging" and "unable to speak to him".